martyf/statamic-conditional-suggestions/README.md

 All of this can be reviewed by cloning and logging in to the CP.

+This relates to [PR 9592](https://github.com/statamic/cms/pull/9592) in the Statamic 4.x core.

 ## Fieldset setup

 There is a `page_builder` fieldset which has a Replicator that stores the different blocks.